hattrickjjmo/DigSam_MT/README.md

  The code does rely on API-key from OpenAI's ChatGPT-4 paid version, although the model used is the gpt-3.5-turbo

  The application requires the local machine to have downloaded:
   - python version at least 3.9
   - packages openai and gradio

-These can easily be downloaded by running <pip install -r requirements.txt> in your terminal
+The packages can easily be downloaded by running <pip install -r requirements.txt> in your terminal The main-code to run for the chatbot is the 'app.py' file